-Whilst they are not yet enshrined in Building Regulations, fire safety measures for balconies are increasingly being stipulated by building warranty providers and regulatory bodies.
+Fire safety measures for balconies are increasingly being stipulated by building warranty providers and regulatory bodies.
 Architects and developers should be mindful of these issues at the design stage of their projects.
+Choosing fireproof aluminium decking is one step that can make a real difference.

 There are no fire safety requirements specifically relating to balconies in Part B (with the exception of balconies providing means of escape) but housebuilding warranty providers are increasingly aware of the potential risks and many are requesting balcony design modifications with reference to Part B4 which refers to the spread of fire on building exteriors.
 Architects, housebuilders and developers can pre-empt these concerns with careful choice of materials.

 Timber decking is an obvious area of fire risk and BRE Global’s report includes case studies identifying discarded cigarettes on decking as the cause of fires.
-Neaco discuss detailed balcony specifications with architects across the UK and many are telling us that decking material is the primary safety concern for regulatory bodies (partitions between balconies are also a concern, but the issue is raised much less frequently).
-The design revision most commonly requested by warranty providers is the replacement of timber with fire resistant balcony decking.
-Similarly, wood-polymer composite decking, comprising a combination of plastics and timber fibres, is not considered to be sufficiently fire resistant balcony decking and is often rejected too.
+Neaco discusses detailed balcony specifications with architects across the UK and many are telling us that decking material is the primary safety concern for regulatory bodies (partitions between balconies are also a concern, but the issue is raised much less frequently).
+The design revision most commonly requested by warranty providers is the replacement of timber with fire-resistant balcony decking.
+Similarly, wood-polymer composite decking, comprising a combination of plastics and timber fibres, is not considered to be sufficiently fire-resistant balcony decking and is often rejected too.

 Realistically, this leaves steel and aluminium as the only viable alternatives.
 Quite apart from the practical advantages of being 1/3 of the weight of steel and the environmental benefits of being 100% recyclable, aluminium is a superior material for fire safety.
 Its thermal conductivity is four times faster: heat is conducted away faster and therefore a greater heat input is necessary to bring aluminium up to a given temperature than required for steel.
 Fire performance data for aluminium extrusion can be obtained from the results of BS 476 Fire Test Series.
 Aluminium achieves the highest possible rating for Part 4 (Non-Combustibility test), Part 5 (Ignitibility Test), Part 6 (Fire Propagation Test) and Part 7 (Surface Spread of Flame Test).
 These performance levels make aluminium the stand-out choice to satisfy fire safety requirements for balconies.
 It is important to note that painting its surface could reduce these performance levels.